harsha2koo/W11x64.bat/README.md

 # W11x64.bat
 Win11 Fix on "Unsupported PC", "No TPM", "Unsupported CPU" x64 Hardware only.

-# How to Fix Error!:
+# How to Fix Error!
 - copy or download the above code.txt file.
 - open text editor, paste the code.
 - now after that save file as "win11x64.cmd" so that a batch file is created aside.